CUGLiving/CAS-Clumping-Index-Products/README.md

  4) All products include 2 bands (CI band and Quality band) and are named by its date, more information about products can see the reference in the end of this page;
  5) I give a name of exported folder ("CIFolder"), you can modify as you like;
 The fast open link "https://code.earthengine.google.com/02b1ac3eb93bf94dda3adb266a1894a3"; The GEE app "https://lrvings.users.earthengine.app/view/civiewer" can be used to view products;

-Although I am not the author of following publications, I still recommend you to cite them if you got help in your work form here; and please to share my work to your friends if they need;
+I strongly recommend you to cite the following references if you got help in your work form here; and please to share my work to your friends if they need;
 [1] Wei, S. and H. Fang (2016).
 "Estimation of canopy clumping index from MISR and MODIS sensors using the normalized difference hotspot and darkspot (NDHD) method: The influence of BRDF models and solar zenith angle."
 Remote Sensing of Environment 187: 476-491.
 [2] Wei, S., H. Fang, C. B. Schaaf, L. He and J. M. Chen (2019).
 "Global 500 m clumping index product derived from MODIS BRDF data (2001–2017)."
 Remote Sensing of Environment 232: 111296.